-The Bank recorded a profit before tax of RM88.55 million for the financial year ended 31 December 2023, an increase of RM12.95 million or 17.1% as compared with the previous financial year.
-Net interest income which contributed 76.9% to the Bank's total net operating income increased by RM37.70 million or 39.5% as compared to the financial year ended 31 December 2022 as a result of higher interest margin consequential on the policy rate hikes during the year 2023.
-Net non-interest income which constituted 23.1% of the Bank's total operating income, grew to RM39.91 million.
-The increase was mainly contributed by net fee income, which was higher than the previous financial year by RM3.66 million.
+The Bank recorded a profit before tax of RM93.69 million for the financial year ended 31 December 2024, an increase of RM5.14 million or 5.8% compared with the previous financial year.
+Net interest income, which contributed 72.9% to the Bank's total net operating income, rose by RM6.25 million or 4.7% compared with the financial year ended 31 December 2023 as a result of a higher average balance of interest-bearing assets for the current financial year.
+Net non-interest income which constituted 27.1% of the Bank's total operating income, grew to RM51.94 million.
+The increase was mainly attributed to net trading income, which was higher than the previous financial year by RM15.06 million.

-The Bank's other operating expenses increased by RM4.22 million or 5.9% to RM75.18 million due to higher personnel costs of RM4.11 million and higher administrative expenses of RM0.83 million, mitigated by lower establishment costs of RM0.63 million, and lower promotion and marketing expenses of RM0.10 million.
-During the year, there was an allowance for impairment on loans, advances and financing amounting to RM10.67 million due to loan growth while a write-back of impairment on other financial assets of RM1.35 million due to lower short-term interbank placements and financial investments measured at amortised cost.
+The Bank's other operating expenses decreased slightly by RM1.87 million or 2.5% to RM73.31 million due to lower personnel costs of RM1.70 million and lower administrative expenses of RM0.35 million, offset by higher establishment costs of RM0.20 million.
+During the year, there was an allowance for impairment on loans, advances and financing amounting to RM24.86 million mainly due to a change in some borrowers' credit rating while there was a write-back of impairment on other financial assets of RM0.52 million due to maturities of financial investments measured at amortised cost.

-As at 31 December 2023, the Bank's total assets amounted to RM4.93 billion, which increased by RM832.11 million or 20.3% when compared with 31 December 2022.
-The increase was mainly due to greater net loan disbursement of RM609.05 million or 24.9% to RM3,054.83 million and higher cash and short-term funds of RM366.30 million or 170.1% to RM581.66 million as compared with the financial year ended 31 December 2022.
-The Bank's total financial investments decreased by RM138.04 million or 11.3% to RM1,088.66 million as compared with RM1,226.70 million as at 31 December 2022.
+As at 31 December 2024, the Bank's total assets amounted to RM5.32 billion, which increased by RM390.16 million or 7.9% compared with 31 December 2023.
+This was mainly due to an increase in financial investments measured at Fair Value at Other Comprehensive Income ("FVOCI") of RM411.97 million or 60.3% to RM1.10 billion and deposits and placements with banks and other financial institutions of RM174.23 million or 137.5% to RM300.95 million compared with the financial year ended 31 December 2023.
+The Bank's net loans, advances and financing decreased by RM21.89 million or 0.7% to RM3,032.95 million compared with RM3,054.83 million as at 31 December 2023 mainly due to higher allowance for impairment on loans, advances and financing.

-The Bank's total liabilities increased by RM758.78 million or 27.1% and stood at RM3.56 billion as at 31 December 2023.
-The higher balance was attributed to growth of deposits from customers by RM217.11 million or 9.5% and deposits and placements of banks and other financial institutions by RM527.79 million or 119.9% when compared with the previous financial year end.
+The Bank's total liabilities increased by RM319.33 million or 9.0% and stood at RM3.88 billion as at 31 December 2024.
+The higher balance was attributed to the growth of deposits from customers by RM157.27 million or 6.3% and deposits and placements of banks and other financial institutions by RM155.34 million or 16.0% compared with the previous financial year end.